-- Increase funding dedicated to environmental biosecurity functions by at least \$50 million a vear. - Comprehensively investigate all potential sustainable funding mechanisms for biosecurity and ensure that a substantial proportion of new funding is allocated to environmental priorities. - Focus the investigation of funding options across the entire biosecurity spectrum, including the functions administered by state/territory governments. - Proceed as a first step with the container levy proposal of 2018.
+- Establish an independent coordinating body to coordinate environment biosecurity response, preparedness and engagement. - Increase funding dedicated to environmental biosecurity functions by at least \$62 million over four years. - Comprehensively investigate all potential sustainable funding mechanisms for biosecurity such as risk insurance, and ensure that a substantial proportion of new funding is allocated to environmental priorities. - Focus the investigation of funding options across the entire biosecurity spectrum, including the functions administered by state/territory governments.